 And my new friend looked at her quizzically and said, “Like what do you mean?
 Oh, yeah like jealous people!”
-And I wondered if she was trying to send me a shaming message because she deduced that since I felt so strongly that my perp should be held socially accountable for his actions against me and should be guided to stay-the-hell-away-from me for some time, I couldn’t possibly want him or his friend to be happy.
-I could have easily been selfishly paranoid though because trauma, even Small kine like major betrayal, has the effect of making you more self-centered, no matter what, at least temporarily.
+And I wondered if she was trying to send me a shaming message because she deduced that since I felt so strongly that my perp should be held socially accountable for his actions against me and should be guided to stay-the-hell-away-from me, I couldn’t possibly want him or his friend to be happy.
+I could have easily been selfishly paranoid though because trauma, even small kine like major betrayal, has the effect of making you more self-centered, no matter what, at least temporarily.
 That is just the physiology of it.

 No bad days!

 People like me don’t have that luxury, but you know what?
 I’ve never wanted living only with what we usually call positive feelings to be my end all goal in life.
 I’ve always felt that that positive insistence is just also sort of a lie.
 And kinda a mean lie at times.
 As my favorite comedian said, “Oh, that’s so nice of you, you go up to people in wheelchairs dancing?
 ‘Look what I can do!'”

 Bliss is my inherent baseline but that doesn’t mean I shove the clouds away when they start rolling in.